Nexmo/nexmo-developer/_tutorials/en/voice-api/add-make-call-action-streamed-audio.md

 ## Add Make Call Action

-In the Voice controller add a new HTTP `POST` route to place a phone call.
+In the Voice controller add a new HTTP `POST` route.
+You will use this to make an outgoing call with a NCCO [`stream` action](/voice/voice-api/ncco-reference#stream).
+This action will play the audio file located at the `STREAM_URL` into the call.

 This will place a call, and pass a single action into that call which will play the audio file located at the `STREAM_URL` into the call.